VertexCache/VertexCache/etc/dist-shell/README.md

 | `run_console.bat` | Starts the admin console client (Windows)     |
 | `VERSION`         | Server version identifier                     |

+> ⚠️ If a `VERSION` file is included, it should be copied from the root project during packaging to ensure consistency.

 ---

 ### Quick Start
+Follow the [Quick Start Guide](https://github.com/VertexCache/VertexCache/wiki/Quick-Start-Guide) for complete setup steps.

 On Unix/macOS: